Amazon Q - The AI DevOps Tool That Fixes AWS Headaches

 - Some features are still in Preview

-us-east-1,us-west-2, andeu-central-1 - Complex setup?
+us-east-1,us-west-2, andeu-central-1 - Got a genuinely complex setup?
 You’ll still need to get hands-on

 Final Thoughts

-So now there’s only one question:
+So now there’s only one question left:

 “Will you try it - or keep debugging IAM on Saturdays?”